 If you buy a wine at auction, you may be able to treat the amount in excess of the appraised value as a charitable donation for tax purposes.
 You should check with the organizers beforehand.
 If wine is being donated to your charity auction, your donors can get a tax receipt for the appraised value.
 If you don’t already have an appraiser on board, I suggest touching base with Iron Gate.

 See below for events with auctions that occur on an annual basis.
-Note that the month that the event usually takes place in is listed as a default entry, and a specific date is entered when known.
+Note that the month that the event took place in last year is listed as a default entry, and a specific date is entered when known.
 You can obtain further information, including how to obtain a ticket, via the link:

 |Canadian Opera Company Fine Wine Auction||Tracey Abergel||416-306-2305||April|